jboyle1990/RB-Prospect-Model/Project 2 readme.md

 Our goal for this project was to examine how we could leverage machine learning in the financial markets to augment our trading performance.

-Broadly, we looked to answer whether our "machine" could perform better than hand individual stocks within
+We looked to answer whether our "machine" could perform better than individual stocks within specific ETFs.
+Additionally, we looked to answer whether we could use various clustering methods to group individual stocks together better than ETFs currently trading in the marketplace.

 ## Data Gathering, Cleanup, and API Selection

+The first step for us to begin our project was to find historical stock information including a number of key metrics that would be used for both the clustering analysis and in building the machine learning model.

 APIs used:

 * Alpaca
 * IEX

+Online Resources used:

+* Bloomberg
+* Medium
+* Github

 ## Analysis 1 - Clustering Study of ETFs